cedricve/executor/README.md

 		i++;
 	}

-which is very nast if you would do it often.
-If you are in this situation a lot, Executor can help you to keep your code clean.
+Executor can help you to keep your code clean.

 #Usage